Condé Nast - Platform as a system

 Where there was clear user and business value, the system adapted.

-For example, supporting Arabic required right-to-left layouts, new typography, and changes to CMS workflows.
+Supporting Arabic, for example, required right-to-left layouts, new typography, and changes to CMS workflows.
+These were not surface-level adjustments, but structural changes that affected how the system operated.

 +30% increase in time spent across flagship brands